About Your Bladder Surgery With a Continent Cutaneous Diversion

 Learning to care for your continent cutaneous diversion

 While you’re in the hospital, your nurse will teach you how to care for your continent cutaneous diversion.
-They’ll also teach you how to care for any tubes or drains you’ll have at home.
+They will also teach you how to care for any tubes or drains you will have at home.
+If your nurse gives you any written information, you can put it in this folder to review when you’re at home.

-You’ll also have a case manager after your surgery.
-They’ll work with you to arrange for a home care nurse to visit you after you’re discharged from the hospital.
+You will have a case manager who will help you with your discharge planning (plan for leaving the hospital).
+They will work with you to arrange for a home care nurse to visit you after you’re discharged from the hospital.

 At home